dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 ## Add menu to update function

 Finally we need to make sure the menu is redrawn each time the state changes.
-In `js/update.js` we create two new functions `updateChart` and `updateMenu`, both of which are called from a new `update` function. `updateChart` is a new function that replaces the old `update` function:
+In `js/update.js` we create two new functions `updateChart` and `updateMenu`, both of which are called from a rewritten `update` function. `updateChart` is a new function that replaces the old `update` function:

 {caption: "js/update.js"}
 ```js